-Primary care providers (pediatricians, family doctors and internal medicine doctors) are trained in the diagnosis and treatment of oral aphthae.
+Primary care providers (pediatricians, family doctors, and internal medicine doctors) are trained to diagnose and treat oral aphthae.

-Older children, adolescents and adolescents without an obvious cause to develop oral aphthae (for example, an inadequate technique using inhaled corticosteroids).
+Older children, adolescents, and adolescents without an apparent cause to develop oral aphthae (for example, an inadequate technique using inhaled corticosteroids).

 There are two types of treatments to treat oral candidiasis, a traditional medical approach and a homeopathic approach.
-Traditional medicines can be applied topically (for example, nystatin, 1% purple gentian) or ingested in liquid form (eg, Fluconazole, Diflucan).
+Conventional medicines can be applied topically (for example, nystatin, 1% purple gentian) or ingested in liquid form (e.g., Fluconazole, Diflucan).

 Fluconazole is a once-a-day preparation that is used for 14 days.
-The primary side effects are few (5% or less) and generally of intestinal nature (upset stomach, vomiting and / or diarrhea).
+The primary side effects are few (5% or less) and generally of intestinal nature (upset stomach, vomiting, and diarrhea).

-It is rare that such side effects require the suspension of the medication.
+Such side effects rarely require the suspension of the medication.
 Relapse rates are lower than fluconazole compared to nystatin.

 Regardless of the approach used, the application of medication for bottle nipples, pacifiers, or nipples of breastfeeding mothers is felt to augment the success rate of therapy by reducing the probability of reintroduction of Candida to the infant.